upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/project-and-portfolio-managemnt-approaches.md

 Approaches in this family are primarily oriented toward governing *initiatives* rather than continuously evolving systems.
 Their central concern is the definition, authorization, monitoring, and closure of projects, as well as the alignment of multiple initiatives within broader organizational strategy.

-They assume that governance can be achieved through structured planning processes, formal roles, documented objectives, stage gates, performance metrics, and defined approval mechanisms.
+They assume that governance can be achieved through structured planning processes, formal roles, documented objectives, stage gates, performance metrics, and defined approval mechanisms ([PMI, 2021](../../resources/bibliography.md#pmi-2021); [AXELOS, 2017](../../resources/bibliography.md#axelos-2017)).
 Risk management, cost estimation, scheduling, and benefit realization are treated as core instruments of control.

 Portfolio-level variants extend this logic by prioritizing and sequencing investments, balancing resource allocation, and aligning initiatives with strategic objectives.
-Governance is thus exercised through structured decision-making forums and formalized oversight mechanisms.
+Governance is thus exercised through structured decision-making forums and formalized oversight mechanisms, consistent with enterprise governance models such as COBIT and ISO/IEC 38500 ([ISACA, 2019](../../resources/bibliography.md#isaca-2019); [ISO/IEC, 2015](../../resources/bibliography.md#iso-38500-2015)).

 ## Governance mode emphasis

 Analyzed through the governance–knowledge lens, project and portfolio management approaches predominantly emphasize **managerial governance**.

 Constraints and decision authority are expressed through defined roles (e.g., project sponsors, steering committees), stage-gate reviews, funding approvals, and formal reporting structures.
 Governance is enacted through coordination mechanisms and hierarchical accountability rather than through embedded daily practice.
+This orientation reflects classical managerial control structures in which authority, reporting, and oversight are formalized within organizational hierarchies ([ISO/IEC, 2015](../../resources/bibliography.md#iso-38500-2015)).

 At the portfolio level, governance extends to investment prioritization, resource balancing, and strategic alignment.
 Decision-making is centralized or formally delegated, and control is exercised through planning artifacts, dashboards, and review processes.